-The Enhanced Clinical Practice (ECP) PG Diploma aims to develop the apprentices knowledge, skills and behaviours associated to the Enhanced Clinical Practitioner (ECP) standard (2022) enabling them to provide a high standard of complex, enhanced care for patients, using enhanced levels of clinical judgement.
-You will have the opportunity to develop a systematic understanding of knowledge, skills and behaviours and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the academic discipline, field of study or area of professional practice.
-You will be able to demonstrate originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline.
+The BSc (Hons) Enhanced Clinical Practice (ECP) apprenticeship aims to equip and develop the knowledge, skills and behaviours associated to the Enhanced Clinical Practitioner (ECP) standard (2022) to enable practitioners to provide a high standard of complex, enhanced care for patients, using enhanced levels of clinical judgement.
+You will have the opportunity to develop knowledge, skills and behaviours to support critical evaluation and analysis of problems using your expertise and clinical knowledge, seeking out and applying relevant evidence, enhanced clinical assessments and interventions to make clinical decisions.

 The eighteen month programme will include theory and practice components to support learning.
-This will be monitored by at least four tripartite meetings per year where an academic and organisation representative will meet with you to ensure that progression is taking place and you have the support needed to continue to make progression.
-Throughout your apprenticeship, you and your employer will have access to Aptem, our apprenticeships management system, where you will be required to sign and submit documents to demonstrate your progress and adhere to compliance requirements.
+This will be monitored by at least four tripartite meetings per year where an academic and organisation representative will meet with the you to ensure that progression is taking place and you have the support needed to continue to make progression.